 Some people see being nice as being weak, or being a pushover, or being the one who always compromises… I DO NOT see it that way… at all!

-“Never mistake my silence for ignorance, my calmness for acceptance, and my kindness for weakness.”
+“Never mistake my silence for ignorance, my calmness for acceptance, or my kindness for weakness.”

 To me being NICE is primarily related to thoughtfulness & communications.